More than two-in-five Canadians (43%) think creationism should be part of the school curriculum in their province.

 “Over the past three years, the numbers have fluctuated wildly on the question of discussing creationism at school,” says Mario Canseco, President of Research Co.
 “Support peaked at 44% in 2021, fell to 38% in 2022, and has now jumped to 43% in 2023.”

 Just under half of Ontarians (47%, +3) and Atlantic Canadians (46%, +15) are in favor of teaching creationism in schools.
 The proportions are lower in Saskatchewan and Manitoba (41%, +4), Alberta (40%, +9) and British Columbia (39%, +11).

-Methodology: Results are based on online studies conducted from October 15 to October 17, 2022, among representative samples of 1,000 adults in Canada and the United States.
-The data has been statistically weighted according to Canadian and U.S. census figures for age, gender and region in each country.
-The margin of error—which measures sample variability—is +/- 3.1 percentage points for each country.
+Methodology: Results are based on an online study conducted from April 7 to April 9, 2023, among 1,000 adults in Canada.
+The data has been statistically weighted according to Canadian census figures for age, gender and region.
+The margin of error, which measures sample variability, is +/- 3.1 percentage points, nineteen times out of twenty.